Actindo-AG/Documentation/PIM/Operation/02_ManageVariants.md

 ### Define the variants basic data

+Define the basic inputs, such as name and description, for the variant.

 #### Prerequisites

-A variant set is created to the attribute set of the product you want to assign the variants to, see [Create a variant set](../Integration/07_ManageVariantSets.md#create-a-variant-set).
+A variant set has been created to the attribute set of the product you want to assign the variants to, see [Create a variant set](../Integration/07_ManageVariantSets.md#create-a-variant-set).

 #### Procedure
 *PIM > Products > Tab LIST*